praneetsharma/Spark/README.md

 ## Self-Contained Spark Application

-* Let's suppose that we have a created a spark application in scala by the name of **SimpleApplication.scala**.
+* Let's suppose that we have a created a spark application in scala by the name of **SimpleApp.scala**.
 To build it, we will be using SBT.
 * SBT requires a configuration file.
-Let's call it simple.sbt whose content is:
+Let's call it simple.sbt with the following content:
 ```
 name := "Simple Project"